Azure/azure-kusto-log4j/README.md

 The key parameters for rolling file are as documented in the [Rolling file log4j configuration](https://logging.apache.org/log4j/2.x/manual/appenders.html#RollingFileAppender)

-- fileName : The file name where the log files will be written locally (e.g C:/logs/logs.log)
+- fileName : The file name where the log files will be written locally.
+This is a fully qualified path and not a relative path (e.g C:/logs/logs.log)
-- filePattern : The rolled over file name with pattern (e.g C:/logs/logs-%d{yyyy-MM-dd-hh-mm-ss}-%i.log)
+- filePattern : The rolled over file name with pattern.
+This is a fully qualified path and not a relative path (e.g C:
+  /logs/logs-%d{yyyy-MM-dd-hh-mm-ss}-%i.log)

 Configurations for using the Kusto log4j appender is as follows